sidneykung/twitter_hate_speech_detection/README.md

 ## Overview

-This project aims to **automate content moderation** to identify hate speech using **machine learning binary classification algorithms.** Baseline models included Random Forest, Naive Bayes, Logistic Regression and SVM models.
+This project aims to **automate content moderation** to identify hate speech using **machine learning binary classification algorithms.** Baseline models included Random Forest, Naive Bayes, Logistic Regression and Support Vector Machine (SVM).
 The final model was a Linear SVM model with an F1 of 0.3955 and Recall (TPR) of 0.4373.
-This poor performance can be attributed to the massive class imbalance and the model's ability to "understand" the nuances of English slang and slurs.
+This poor performance can be attributed to the massive class imbalance and the model's inability to "understand" the nuances of English slang and slurs.
 Ultimately, automating hate speech detection is an extremely difficult task.
 And although this project was able to get that process started, there is much more work to be done in order to keep this content off of public-facing forums such as Twitter.

 **Warning:** All notebooks contain offensive language from the dataset.